 Hold Prayer Meetings

 It could be that you are able to attend prayer meetings at your church.
 Or, maybe your church doesn’t hold prayer meetings but don’t let that stop you from starting an intercessory prayer meeting yourself.

 If you go that route, invite a few friends to join you in prayer.
 Maybe you can meet at your home, or at a friend’s home.
 Or, you can meet at a park, weather permitting.
 Start small and let it grow supernaturally.

 Set a time frame, once a week for one month to see how it works for everyone.
 Don’t make it rigid but do make it consistent.
 And the purpose should always be about prayer.

 Begin your prayer times with praise and worship.
 Use these Powerful Bible Verses to Pray the ACTS Way to get you started.
 Simply spend time worshipping God before you lead into your requests and petitions.
 Let the Holy Spirit lead you from one aspect to the next.

 Related Post: The ACTS Way: Pray the Word is a short post that explains how to get in the place of praying those powerful Bible verses, of getting into a wonderful worship time with God.

 You can use the prayer calendar as a basis for topics in your weekly prayer meetings, or, you, as the leader, can have a few topics for prayer to lead the group in and then let Holy Spirit guide your prayer direction.

 Either way you choose, when Holy Spirit is included, it will always be an amazing and powerful time of intercessory prayer.

-Related Post: The Holy Spirit, A Powerful Force in the Church will help you to recognize His role in the Church body as well as in your life.
+Related Post: The Role of the Holy Spirit in the Church will help you to recognize His role in the Church body as well as in your life.